alishhhhhhh/jr-frontend-assignment/README.md

 ## Assignment Description:

 In this assignment, you will be tasked with developing a Next.js application that demonstrates your proficiency in advanced Next.js concepts and web development skills.
 The assignment will assess your ability to architect and implement complex features using Next.js, React, and related technologies.
-You will be required to build a multi-page application with specific functionality and meet certain criteria outlined below.
+You must build a multi-page application with specific functionality and meet the criteria outlined below.

 ## Instructions: